Monash-FIT3170/Finding-Neno/README.md

   ```

 ## Running the app
+1. Start the server via pgAdmin

-Run the following command from the root directory:
+2. Run the following command from the root directory:
   ```
   python3 src/backend/api/main.py .env
   ```

-In a new terminal, run the following commands from the src/frontend/Finding-Neno directory:
+3. In a new terminal, run the following commands from the src/frontend/Finding-Neno directory:
   ```
   npm install
   npx expo start
   ```

-Scan the QR code to start using Finding Neno!
+4. Scan the QR code to start using Finding Neno!

 ## Notes and Common Issues
 * Network error: